Collaborative Research Grants

 The Collaborative Grants Scheme is centred around SIGN’s work streams which focus on diversity and inclusion; business support; and skills and training.
 Research will feed directly into their work to help make Yorkshire and the Humber the UK’s centre for digital creativity, and a model of diverse and inclusive activity.

-We have developed thematic research areas to guide applications.
+We developed thematic research areas to guide applications.
 These are priority areas for SIGN and the region’s screen industries, and applications should centre on one or more of these.

 Diversity and Inclusion research areas: